drbitboy/misc-images/README.md

         - disable and stop PROCNAME processes in proclist

     resuctrl defib --all|PROCNAME[ [PROCNAME ...]]
-        - show status and last few log lines for each process
+        - declare to resurrector that PROCNAME processes have expired, so they will be restarted by resurrector_indo

     resuctrl peek --all|PROCNAME [PROCNAME ...]
-        - show status and last few log lines for each process
+        - show status and last few log lines (via logdump) for each process

     resuctrl status --all|PROCNAME [PROCNAME ...]
-        - show status and last few log lines for each process
+        - show status for each process

 positional arguments:
   {startup,shutdown,restart,start,stop,defib,peek,status}